 An Action Research Badge distinguishes a teacher as one who can utilize the Action Research process to improve student learning.
 Teachers who have completed these courses are able to identify a question or an issue within their sphere of influence (classroom or school) and follow a thoughtful, proactive and/or responsive process toward making data-based action decisions to initiate change.

 Transcripted Certificate Options:

-Certificate: Supporting Best Practices (18 credits)
+Certificate: Research Applications in Education (12 credits)